-- A. Continue ice pack - B. You may remove the surgical bandage after you shower and apply regular bandages to the wounds.
-If you have a splint you do not need to change anything.
-Keep extremity dry until first follow up appt
+- A. Continue ice pack as needed. - B. If you don't have a split or half cast, you may remove surgical bandage after you shower and apply regular bandages to the wounds.
+If you have splint you do not need to change anything.
+Keep extremity dry